Frequently Asked Questions

 We have an increasing number of alumni and friends who are benefiting from life income gifts and other estate gift plans.
 These gifts provide wonderful benefits, from increased income to generous tax savings, for our benefactors.
 For more information, please contact our Planned Giving office at (509) 313-6141, (800) 388-0881 or email@example.com.

 Click here to learn more about how you, your loved ones and Gonzaga University can benefit from a planned gift.

 You can visit our online record update form and mark the box "I would like to receive the GONZAGA Magazine.
 Please add my name to your mailing list."
-You can also call our office at (509) 313-6382, (800) 463-6925, or e-mail your request to firstname.lastname@example.org.
+You can also call our office at (509) 313-6382 or (800) 463-6925.

 Never.
 Your personal information will remain confidential and will never be sold by Gonzaga University or traded with another organization.
 Information contained in our records is used only for University-related business.